Active vibration control of electric machines on elastic steel frame foundations

 The test bench at the ELSYS Institute (ADAM-1)

 The actuator system developed at the ELSYS Institute is a promising active system that should make it possible to operate elastically mounted motors at speeds that cannot normally be approached because of vibration resonances.
-The system sits between an elastic steel frame foundation and a 2-pole induction motor, whose speed can be freely controlled using a frequency converter (Image 2).
+The actuator system is positioned between an elastic steel frame foundation and a 2-pole induction motor, whose rotor speed can be modified using a frequency converter (Image 2).

 The whole system can be evaluated positively based on simulation and experimentation to date.